rememberSoftwares/yacana/README.md

         Task("We must register this new price into an invoice tracker", agent1, tools=[expense_tracker_tool]).solve()
         # Yes/no router
         router = Task("Is the current account balance still positive ?
 Answer ONLY by 'yes' or 'no'.", agent1, forget=True).solve().content
         # !!
-Reversed condition !! ; looking for 'yes' or it's absence is safer than looking for 'no'
+Reversed condition !! ; looking for 'yes' or its absence is safer than looking for 'no'
         if "yes" not in router.lower():
             print("WARNING !
 You are spending to much !!")